-By Christmas of year 7 Mullion school will have the results from a CATS test taken in mid September.
-In conjunction with this and the targets generated from the Fisher Family Trust the department set each student a personalised target level (9-1).
+By Christmas of year 7 Mullion school will have the results from a CATS test taken in mid-September.
+In conjunction with this and the targets generated from the Fisher Family Trust, the department set each student a personalised target level (9-1).
 For KS3 we convert this target level into a test score target.
-This target is recorded on the front of the students exercise book.
 Each student carries out a test at the end of each module of study.
-We mark them in class with an overhead projector, giving feedback on how to maximise outcomes.
-In line with the schools marking policy teachers give feedback as “What went well” (WWW) and “ Even better if” (Ebi) in green ink.
+We mark them in class, giving feedback on how to maximise outcomes.
+In line with the school marking policy, teachers give feedback in the form of “What went well” (WWW) and “ Even better if” (Ebi) in green ink.
 Students respond to the feedback by making alterations and improvements in purple pen (purple pen of progress).
-Students then record each test result in the front of their book to help identify trends in achievement.

-Throughout the year we will use our data to discuss progress with our students and look for trends.
+Throughout the year we will use our data to inform our teaching, shore up weaknesses & discuss progress with our students.

 Science Feedback Policy

 Marking is done in green pen and must be actionable and explicit in how to improve their work.
 This includes a “what went well” statement (WWW:) that identifies a tangible strength and an “even better if” comment (EBI:) which will give clear, actionable feedback to improve.
 Students respond to our feedback using a purple pen to give clear identification of feedback and improvements.
 Directed improvement time should be planned into the teaching sequence and this can take the form of a whole lesson or part of a lesson.
-After each assessment we give rapid feedback via digital overhead projectors and students peer mark.
+After each assessment, we give rapid feedback.
 We identify which skill they were strongest in and which they need to improve.
-Using a laminated help sheet, students then record in their books how they will improve, selecting from a variety of suggestions on the sheet.
+Using verbal and written prompts, students record how they will improve, selecting from a variety of suggestions given to them.

-The department is excited to develop strong cross curricular links and our first inter departmental working group with the maths department has helped improve our teaching in both subjects.
-A good example of this was the language used in describing equations vs formuli.
-We are also using the same calculators and demonstrating their use on the overhead projectors.
+The department is excited to develop strong cross-curricular links and our first inter-departmental working group with the maths department has helped improve our teaching in both subjects.
+A good example of this was the language used in describing equations vs formulae.
+We are also using the same calculators and demonstrating their use.
 We plan on working alongside Humanities and English in the coming year.